Reviews You Can Rely On

 Awkward chest pocket

 The Patagonia Houdini is an iconic windbreaker jacket.
-It is a repeat winner at the top of our podium and continues to set the standard for all other jackets in this category.
-It performs exactly as a windbreaker should: packing down and stowing away until you break it out to protect you from wind or light rain.
-The entire jacket stuffs into its chest pocket, resulting in a package about the size of a small banana.
-The packed jacket is so lightweight that it easily clips to a belt or your favorite climbing harness and stashes easily into the smallest corner of your pack.
-It can even squeeze comfortably into the smallest saddle bags, making it a terrific companion for long bike rides.
-Even though it will never compare directly to a rain jacket, the ultralight DWR coating is at the top of its class and has helped us through many a passing rainstorm.
+It is a repeat winner at the top of our podium and performs exactly as a windbreaker should: packing down and stowing away until you break it out to protect you from wind or light rain.
+The entire jacket stuffs into its chest pocket, resulting in a package about the size of a tennis ball.
+The packed jacket is so lightweight that it easily clips to a belt or a climbing harness or stashes into the smallest corner of your pack.
+It can even squeeze comfortably into the smallest saddlebags, making it a terrific companion for long bike rides.
+Our lead tester stated, “I love that this technical jacket has a design that's at home on a mountaintop but looks good enough to wear around town.”
+And even though it will never compare to a rain jacket, the PFAS free DWR coating is at the top of its class and has helped us through many passing rainstorms.

 Read more: Patagonia Houdini review